 So if you are a foodie or a traveller with dietary needs, Oceania are sure to cater.
 The only diet our guide for the day admitted they cannot cater for is Halal.
 Kosher requests, however, can be honoured if ordered well enough in advance.
 Other dietary needs are catered for on individual basis, much like the vegan experience on every other cruise line.
 I even came across a gleaming report online from someone whose doctors had put them on a low FODMAP diet just before their holiday.
 Oceania had catered for them beautifully, arranging a joint meeting with the dining room and ship’s doctor upon embarkation to ensure an appropriate diet onboard.

 I hope the above information on Oceania Cruises has been useful to you.
 Perhaps even added them to our ‘cruise lines to consider’ list?
 I believe Oceania’s upper premium cruise experience would be the ‘cherry on top’ of your special holiday.
 Those that celebrate big birthdays or wedding anniversaries.
 I would definitely recommend Oceania for couples in the 40+ age bracket travelling with no children and looking for interesting itineraries.
 It’s that relaxed sophistication (no formal nights), great service and exceptional food Oceania might just be the right cruise for you.

 And of course, they’re great for a vegan foodie of any age who just wants exceptional food.. and a chilled holiday.
 See the Oceania Cruise website for more information of all the sailings (worldwide).

-Come back to see my next post with a ship tour photos of MS Nautica and to see what the vegan menu was like on the day.
+Come back to what the vegan menu was like on the day.
 I’ll tell you now though: it was the best lunch I have ever had.
 The omnivores sharing the table were impressed too!
 I had a great day onboard and I was so impressed by my personalised visitor card.
 Sadly we didn’t get to keep them as a memento of the day.